shahcompbio/data_management_docs/_sources/installation.rst.txt

 		DNS.3 = <alternate_server_name>
 		DNS.4 = <alternate_server_name>

 Generate the CSR using the configuration above on the server.
-Make sure to replace <server_name>.
+Make sure to replace <server_name> in the command below.
 The result is the .csr (certificate signing request file) and .key (private key file).

 .. code-block:: bash

     $ openssl req -new -out <server_name>.csr -newkey rsa:2048 -nodes -sha256 -keyout <server_name>.key.temp -config req.conf

 Use the csr file to get a valid certificate file, in PEM format, from a Certificate Authority.
-At MSKCC, make a request to IT using the MyITApp website.
+At MSKCC, make a request to IT using the MyITApp website and explicitly request a certificate for nginx.

 Once the certificate is received, verify that it is valid by running the command below.
 The output should contain fields from req.conf above.